rafvelorde/rafvelorde.github.io/README.md

 This song is called "**Now That We Don't Talk**".

-This is her one of her most popped song ever.
+This is her one of her most pop song ever.
 The pre-chorus is extraordinary, the vocals are good, and her voice is like heaven.
-It makes my ears blessed and can be cleaned through the words are modt melody.
+It makes my ears blessed and can be cleaned through the words are mostly melody.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZGBPKYbzSXs?si=PepYPsCNWwMzTuBF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>